How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Homeowners reviewing household budget and home maintenance documents at a kitchen table while planning upcoming home repairs.

-What changes everything is whether that aging feels chaotic — or scheduled.
+Homes age.
+That’s normal.
+What changes everything is whether that aging feels chaotic or scheduled.

 Frequently Asked Questions About Planning for Major Home Repairs